SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/9-undeploy-saas-application/README.md

 $ cf undeploy susaas --delete-services --delete-service-keys
 ```

-> **Warning** - You need to have cf CLI v7 or higher to be able to run this command.
-Please upgrade your cf CLI if you are running with an older version than v7 as the option *--delete-service-keys* is available from v7 onwards only.
+> **Warning** - Please make sure to have the latest version of the Cloud Foundry CLI installed and the multiapps plugin is up-to-date.
+In older versions of the Cloud Foundry multiapps plugin, the option --delete-service-keys did not exist yet!

 ## 2. Check successful Undeployment